sfc-gh-mhindi/REPO_CANVA/3-B2B/Scope_of_Work.md

 - Document monitoring configuration for new sources

 #### Deliverables
-- ✅ Monitoring Framework Implementation
+- ✅ Monitoring and Alerting Capabilities
-- ✅ Operational Dashboards
+- ✅ Simple Operational Dashboards (Snowflake Dashboards or Streamlit)
-- ✅ Alert Configuration
+- ✅ Alert Configuration (if no system blockers)
 - ✅ Monitoring Operations Guide
 - ✅ Training Session for Operations Team